mjknj18/February-2015-Airline-Delays-Tweets-ETL/README.md

 ## Questions

-1. Identify the appropriate methods and perform the data extraction process.
+1. Identify the appropriate method(s) and perform the data extraction process.
-2. Identify the appropriate methods and perform the data transformation process.
+2. Identify the appropriate method(s) and perform the data transformation process.
 3. Identify the appropriate storage medium and perform the data loading process.

 ## Datasets